mattlewis92/angular-bootstrap-calendar/README.md

 The layout and functionality is intended to be exactly the same, but without the overhead of including jQuery just for a calendar.

-All credits for the UI/UX of the calendar go to the original author.
+All credits for the UI/UX and the less files of the calendar go to the original author.

 Pull requests are welcome.